asimsinan/ai-task-generator/docs/task-structure.md

 # Task Structure

-Tasks in Task Master follow a specific format designed to provide comprehensive information for both humans and AI assistants.
+Tasks in AI Task Generator follow a specific format designed to provide comprehensive information for both humans and AI assistants.

 ## Task Fields in tasks.json